pakeke-constructor/SuperGen/planning.md

         - (user-supplied validity checks)
     - automatic backtracking / re-generation of layers

-And then, after the world has been generated:

-- Spawn entities
-- Serialize/save world generation state:
-    Save the world-generation state (i.e. able to resume generation at later date) Save the SGCtx object
+After everything is generated, a `WorldSegment` object is made.
+The WorldSegment contains information that will allow us to generate entities.

 ------------------

 How about we have 2 types of "layers" in SuperGen:
-- continuous layers (noiseMap, where all integer x,y positions in the layer have a value)
+- uniform layers (all integer x,y positions have a value)
-- discrete layers (like a list of rooms, for example)
+- discrete layers (a list of nodes; i.e list of rooms)